Set in a spotless suburban home of the 1950s, Fiona plays a frustrated housewife – and that’s a Betty Draper level of frustration.

 Husband continues to be uninterested in Fiona even as she drapes herself over him as he watches telly, sensually writhes on the bed as he trims his nose hairs, snuggles up next to him as he reads his Adventure Annual in bed, and erotically plays with an ice cube as he practises his golf swing.
 What’s a girl gotta do to get a little affection?

 But in the end, she can’t take it any more.
 A leg of lamb, previously destined for the oven, gets a new use… as a murder weapon.
-And this neatly suggests the dark Roald Dahl short story “Lamb to the Slaughter”, which adds a perfect conclusion to the saga.
+And this neatly evokes the dark Roald Dahl short story “Lamb to the Slaughter”, which adds a perfect conclusion to the saga.

 Director: Jonathan King